AtienoMboya/alx-low_level_programming/0x01-variables_if_else_while/README.md

 	works on the last digit of the input and prints out the required 2-print_alphabet.c
+	prints alphabet in lower case followed by a new line 3-print_alphabets.c
-	prints alphabet in lower case followed by a new line
+	prints alphabet in uper case then in lower case followed by a new line